eporras28/fsi-onboarding-template/README.md

 oc create -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/processserver/processserver64-postgresql-persistent-s2i.json -n openshift
 ```

-Use the provision scripts to setup, configure, build and deploy the demo on OpenShift:
+Now that we've configured ImageStreams and Templates we can provision our demo.
+Use the provided provision scripts to setup, configure, build and deploy the demo on OpenShift:

 ```
 ./openshift/provision.sh setup client-onboarding
 ```

 ### Delete the OpenShift application and project